 Ingredients: apples, natural and artificial flavor

-Q) Why does it say ‘Natural and Artificial Flavor’?
+Q) Why does a Grapple have ‘Natural and Artificial Flavor’?

 A) Our main flavor ingredient is the same synthesized grape flavoring agent used in 100’s of other retail food items.